 Medical Qigong involves a series of standing or sitting postures, movements, breathing and visualizations and different ‘sets’ can be used for different purposes such as relaxing, energizing, expressing emotions, stretching, increasing mobility and treating specific physical or psychological problems from a TCM perspective.

-I am a qualified Level 1 coach certified by the British Health Qigong Association (BHQA) and registered with the Taichi Union of Great Britain (TCUGB)
+I am a qualified Level 1 Instructor with Deyin Institute for Taiji and a Level 1 Qigong coach certified by the British Health Qigong Association (BHQA).